Company rule in India: Army and civil service

-In the Indian rebellion of 1857 almost the entire Bengal army, both regular and irregular, revolted.
+In the Indian rebellion of 1857, almost the entire Bengal army, both regular and irregular, revolted.
 It has been suggested that after the annexation of Oudh by the East India Company in 1856, many sepoys were disquieted both from losing their perquisites, as landed gentry, in the Oudh courts and from the anticipation of any increased land-revenue payments that the annexation might augur.
 With British victories in wars or with annexation, as the extent of British jurisdiction expanded, the soldiers were now not only expected to serve in less familiar regions (such as in Burma in the Anglo-Burmese Wars in 1856), but also make do without the "foreign service", remuneration that had previously been their due, and this caused resentment in the ranks.
 The Bombay and Madras armies, and the Hyderabad contingent, however, remained loyal.
-The Punjab Irregular Force not only did not revolt, it played an active role in suppressing the mutiny.
+The Punjab Irregular Force not only did not revolt, but it also played an active role in suppressing the mutiny.
 The rebellion led to a complete re-organisation of the Indian army in 1858 in the new British Raj.

 Civil service

 The reforms initiated after 1784 were designed to create an elite civil service where very talented young Britons would spend their entire careers.
 Advanced training was promoted especially at the East India Company College (until 1853).
 Haileybury emphasised the Anglican religion and morality and trained students in the classical Indian languages.
 Many students held to Whiggish, evangelical, and Utilitarian convictions of their duty to represent their nation and to modernise India.
-At most there were about 600 of these men who managed the Raj's customs service, taxes, justice system, and its general administration.
-The company's original policy was one of "Orientalism", that is of adjusting to the way of life and customs of the Indian people and not trying to reform them.
-That changed after 1813, as the forces of reform in the home country, especially evangelical religion, Whiggish political outlook, and Utilitarian philosophy worked together to make the company an agent of Anglicization and modernisation.
+At most, there were about 600 of these men who managed the Raj's customs service, taxes, justice system, and its general administration.
+The company's original policy was one of "Orientalism", that is, of adjusting to the way of life and customs of the Indian people and not trying to reform them.
+That changed after 1813, as the forces of reform in the home country, especially evangelical religion, Whiggish political outlook, and Utilitarian philosophy, worked together to make the company an agent of Anglicization and modernisation.
 Christian missionaries became active, but made few converts.
 The Raj set out to outlaw sati (widow-burning) and thuggee (ritual banditry) and upgrade the status of women.
 Schools would be established in which they would teach the English language.
 The 1830s and 1840s, however, were not times of prosperity: After its heavy spending on the military, the company had little money to engage in large-scale public works projects or modernisation programs.

 A Royal Artillery encampment at Arcot, Madras Presidency, 1804.